 Timo Vollbrecht is an internationally performing saxophonist, composer, and reeds player.
 Described as "luminously fine" by the New York City Jazz Record, Timo creates a magical blend of emotional intensity and vivacious energy, resulting in a genuine sound that often depicts the sensation of flying.
 Based in between his home in Lower Saxony New York and Berlin, he is particularly active in the international jazz and contemporary music scenes.
 As a Fulbright scholar, he holds a master's degree in jazz saxophone from New York University where he studied with Mark Turner, Stefon Harris, and Joe Lovano.
-Currently, he is working on his PhD in jazz performance and composition.
+Currently, he is an Adjunct Professor at NYU Steinhardt’s Jazz Studies Department.
+He is also completing his PhD with a dissertation on “Manfred Eicher & ECM Records: The Creative Process at the Intersection of Music Production, Composition, and Performance.”

-With his quartet Fly Magic he combines elements from jazz, post-rock, minimalism, new music, and contemporary sound culture.
+With his quartet Fly Magic he combines elements from jazz, post-rock, minimalism, new music, electronic music and contemporary sound culture.
 Acclaimed for his rich tone and unique musical writing, Timo has released several albums as a leader and sideman and won numerous awards.
 Grammy-Award winning saxophonist Branford Marsalis invited him to perform with his quartet at the iconic Village Vanguard, after having collaborated at the Festival International de Port-au-Prince in Haiti.
 In addition, Timo has worked with legendary artists Kenny Werner, Randy Brecker, Drew Gress, and has appeared on landmark stages such as the Blue Note Jazz Club, Jazz at Lincoln Center, and Alice Tully Hall.
 New York's jazz bible Hot House hailed him as a "remarkable talent".